gopro/OpenGoPro/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Logs**
+If this is a bug in API communication, the bug report must contain parsed logs of the communication.
+If this bug is
+regarding:
+- Python SDK.
+Get logs as specified in [troubleshooting](https://gopro.github.io/OpenGoPro/python_sdk/troubleshooting.html)
+- Kotlin SDK.
+Provide the relevant sections of the [Logcat](https://developer.android.com/studio/debug/logcat) file
+- Your own example: provide parsed human-readable logs.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.